wjassim/WARP-Q/README.md

 python warpq.py --mode predict_file --org ./audio/p239_021.wav --deg ./audio/p239_021_evs.wav --mapping_model ./models/RandomForest_model/Genspeech_TCDVoIP_ITUTPSup23.zip
 ```

 The provided code computes raw WARP-Q scores.
-It also maps them onto the standard MOS rating using a mapping model given by --mapping_model argument.
-As proposed in [2], there are different models available.
-More details about these models will be provided soon.
+It also maps them onto the standard MOS rating using a mapping model given by --mapping_model argument. <!--As proposed in [2], there are different models available.
+More details about these models will be provided soon. -->

 ## Score Mapping
 The original implementation of WARP-Q provides quality scores with negative correlations, i.e., lower rating means better quality, as this metric is designed based on  subsequence alignment costs of speech signals.
 To make WARP-Q scores compatible with that of other standard quality metrics, in [2], we explored the possibility of mapping these scores onto standard MOS ratings using ML algorithms.
 Several models have been employed and evaluated.

+In this repository, we provide mapping models based on two ML algorithms: the DNN-based sequential stack and random-forest-based regressor algorithms.
+Each model was trained using different databases to test its performance under different signal distortions and background effects.

 ## Model Design